-One of the most commonly recognised risk states for adverse outcomes in the older population is frailty, a clinical condition of increased vulnerability resulting from age-related declines in multiple physiological systems.3 Numerous prospective studies and meta-analyses have demonstrated significant associations between frailty status and increased risk of disability,^{4, 5} falls,6 and mortality.^{4, 7-12} It is, therefore, recognised as one of the greatest challenges for healthcare professionals in countries with ageing populations such as the UK.13 Frailty also offers potential for preventive management since it has been shown to be preventable or at least amenable to prevention of progression.^{3, 14} A review suggested that pre-screening for frailty could serve as a two-step approach to identify individuals who would benefit from further assessments such as the comprehensive geriatric assessment (CGA).15 The CGA is a recommended component in the care of older patients and includes a detailed evaluation of the individual's functional status, physical health, psychological status including cognitive and affective status and socioenvironmental factors.16 However, the CGA is time-consuming and, therefore, difficult to implement in routine community care.
+One of the most commonly recognized risk states for adverse outcomes in the older population is frailty, a clinical condition of increased vulnerability resulting from age-related declines in multiple physiological systems.3 Numerous prospective studies and metaanalyses have demonstrated significant associations between frailty status and increased risk of disability,^{4,5} falls,6 and mortality.^{4,7-12} It is, therefore, recognized as one of the greatest challenges for health care professionals in countries with aging populations such as the United Kingdom.13 Frailty also offers potential for preventive management because it has been shown to be preventable or at least amenable to prevention of progression.^{3,14} A review suggested that prescreening for frailty could serve as a 2-step approach to identify individuals who would benefit from further assessments, such as the comprehensive geriatric assessment (CGA).15 The CGA is a recommended component in the care of older patients and includes a detailed evaluation of the individual's functional status, physical health, psychological status including cognitive and affective status, and socioenvironmental factors.16 However, the CGA is time-consuming and, therefore, difficult to implement in routine community care.
 Consequently, there is a need to develop simple screening tools to identify old people who would benefit from a further detailed assessment followed by appropriate management to prevent adverse outcomes of frailty.15

 Two models of frailty, the frailty phenotype and the frailty index, have provided the conceptual basis to measure frailty.
-The Fried frailty phenotype comprises weight loss, physical inactivity, slow walking speed, low grip strength and exhaustion.7 The frailty index is a cumulative score of a number of symptoms, signs, disease, abnormal laboratory results and disability.17 Currently, more than 27 indices aiming to screen for frailty status have been described in the literature.^{12-14, 18, 19} The majority of these scales are extensive, for example the 25-item Tilburg Frailty Indicator,20 the 15-item Groningen frailty indicator,21 the 70-item frailty index,^{22, 23} and the 11-item Edmonton Frail scale.^{24, 25} Commonly they also necessitate objective measures of grip strength and/or gait speed, e.g. the Fried frailty component 7 or the SHARE-FI,26 and are therefore challenging in routine primary care practice.
-Attempts to develop a simple screening tool for frailty, such as the 5-item FRAIL scale,^{14,27,28,29} have shown promising results in terms of their ability to detect frailty among middle-aged and older populations and to predict incident functional loss and mortality.^{27,30}
+The Fried frailty phenotype comprises weight loss, physical inactivity, slow walking speed, low grip strength, and exhaustion.7 The frailty index is a cumulative score of a number of symptoms, signs, disease, abnormal laboratory results, and disability.17 Currently, more than 27 indices aiming to screen for frailty status have been described in the literature.^{12-14,18,19} The majority of these scales are extensive, for example the 25-item Tilburg Frailty Indicator,20 the 15-item Groningen frailty indicator,21 the 70-item frailty index,^{22,23} and the 11-item Edmonton Frail scale.^{24,25} Commonly, they also necessitate objective measures of grip strength and/or gait speed (eg, the Fried frailty component7 or the Survey of health, ageing, and retirement in Europe-frailty instrument [SHARE-FI]26), and are, therefore, challenging in routine primary care practice.
+Attempts to develop a simple screening tool for frailty, such as the 5-item FRAIL scale, comprising Fatigue, Resistance, Ambulation, Illnesses, and Loss of weight,^{14,27-29} have shown promising results in terms of their ability to detect frailty among middle-aged and older populations and to predict incident functional loss and mortality.^{27,30}

-This study in a community-dwelling cohort of older British men aimed to investigate the ability of simple self-reported measures of the Fried frailty components, including weight loss, physical inactivity, slow walking speed, low grip strength and exhaustion to predict incident disability, falls and mortality over a 3-year follow-up period.
-The discriminative and predictive ability of models including up to three subjective measures was compared with that of the Fried frailty phenotype and with the simpler FRAIL scale.
+This study in a community-dwelling cohort of older British men aimed to investigate the ability of simple self-reported measures of the Fried frailty components, including weight loss, physical inactivity, slow walking speed, low grip strength, and exhaustion to predict incident disability, falls, and mortality over a 3-year follow-up period.
+The discriminative and predictive ability of models including up to 3 subjective measures was compared with that of the Fried frailty phenotype and with the simpler FRAIL scale.